Little Black, Wisconsin

-Little Black is a town (six-mile square municipality) located in Taylor County, Wisconsin.
+Little Black is a town (six-mile square municipality) located in Taylor County, Wisconsin, United States.
 The village of Stetsonville lies partly in the town, and the hamlet of Little Black.
-As of the 2000 census, the town had a total population of 1,148.
+As of the 2020 census, the town had a total population of 1,156.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.0 square miles (90.7 km^{2}), of which, 35.0 square miles (90.7 km^{2}) of it is land and 0.03% is water.
+According to the United States Census Bureau, the town has a total area of 35.0 square miles (90.7 km^{2}), of which 35.0 square miles (90.7 km^{2}) is land and 0.03% is water.
 Other than the banks of streams and the Little Black River, the surface of the town is fairly level, laid down by some unknown glacier and eroded long before the last one which bulldozed the sharp Perkinstown terminal moraine to the north.
-The soil of the northwest half of Little Black is considered to be mostly Merrill till, and the southeast half is Edgar till.
+The soil of the northwest half of Little Black is considered to be mostly Merrill till, and the southeastern half is Edgar till.